 JLP place great emphasis on the company’s values and ethics throughout the recruitment process.
 In order to be successful, you have to demonstrate your fit with these JLP competencies at every assessment.

 The John Lewis Partnership recruitment process assessments are provided by CEB’s SHL.
-Applicants may have to take up to five different tests, out of:
+Applicants may have to take up to five different tests.

 Prepare for all your John Lewis Partnership online tests.